shaharduany/e-store-old/README.md

 # EShop Project

 ## UNDER CONSTRUCTION

 This project is a single-page ecommerce-shop with a React front and Node.js back, MongoDB noSQL database.

+## To-dos:
+1. Adjust the bug at AddCart - reset the amount.
+2. Remove alerts from Payment + change input types of date and card
+3. Finish the account view.
+4. Add date field at the checkout for more pleasent look.

+## IMPORTANT:
+1. I used an index on the email row of the user database for faster access, that's why it's OK not to use an index
+2. You MUST follow the setup instructions in order for it to work.

 ## Setup Instructions